 Rounding out the programming: a free concert performance of Fornés and Al Carmine's musical Promenade, directed by Morgan Green (March 2 at 7 PM), and a free screening of Michelle Memran’s Fornés Documentary The Rest I Make Up (February 24 at 7 PM).

 The Drowning/Mud creative team includes scenic and costume designer Kaye Voyce, lighting designer Thomas Dunn, and makeup designer Gabrielle Vincent.
-Promenade will feature musical direction by Nathan Repasz and associate musical direction by Jonjas Merck.
+Promenade will feature musical direction by Nathan Repasz and Jonja Merck.